BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 However, this assumption can never be definitively proven from the inside, because there is no direct access to the environment.
 Anything entering cognition is entirely constructed by cognition---it is a self-generated performance (Eigenleistung) of the system.
 Yet the fact that our knowledge---including our observation of living, psychic, and social systems---is constructed, mediated, and fallible does not imply that what we thereby gain knowledge of is unreal.

-Asking about the conditions of possibility for operational closure leads one to highly selective and improbable mechanisms, most notably *autopoiesis*.
+Asking then about the conditions of possibility for operational closure leads one to highly selective and improbable mechanisms, most notably *autopoiesis*.
 All existing systems must continuously reproduce their own operations; otherwise, they would dissolve back into their environment.

 Assuming (some) systems observe, it seems logical that (some) systems can observe observations.